U.S. sanctions Putin allies as Ukraine violence goes on

 The Moscow stock market shrugged off the sanctions, rising almost 1 percent when they failed to penalise more companies.

-Although its chief executive, Sechin, was hit by a visa ban, few expected Rosneft or its international partners to suffer much, though its shares lost 1.7 percent on the day.
+Though its chief executive Sechin was hit by a visa ban, few expected Rosneft or its international partners to suffer much [ID:nL6N0NK416], though its shares lost 1.7 percent on the day.

+The United States will deny export licences for any high-technology items that could contribute to Russian military capabilities and will revoke any existing export licences that meet these conditions, the White House said.

+Obama is under pressure from opposition Republicans at home to move faster on sanctions [ID:nL2N0NK0XT].
+But in taking what he described as "calibrated steps", he has emphasised a need to act in concert with European countries, which have more at stake economically and a more cumbersome process for taking decisions.

 Western countries say sanctions are already having an effect on Russia by scaring investors into pulling out capital.
 The central bank has raised interest rates to support the rouble, and Russian firms are finding it harder to raise funds.

-(Additional reporting by Natalia Zinets, Matt Robinson and Elizabeth Piper in Kiev, Adrian Croft in Brussels, and Steve Holland, Susan Heavey and Patricia Zengerle in Washington; Writing by Alastair Macdonald and Peter Cooney; Editing by Will Waterman and Ken Wills)
+(Additional reporting by Natalia Zinets, Matt Robinson and Elizabeth Piper in Kiev, Adrian Croft in Brussels and Steve Holland in Washington; Writing by Alastair Macdonald; Editing by Will Waterman)